Tram 28 Route and Top Lisbon Attractions Near its Stops

-Tram 28 route goes through many interesting areas of Lisbon, Portugal.
-If you're riding this tram, it's hard to decide where to get off to start exploring, as there are so many top attractions around each stop.
+However, because 28 route goes through that many interesting areas, it will be hard for you to decide where to get off to start exploring.
+I know this from my own experience, as there are so many top attractions around each stop, it’s hard to choose!

 And that is why I made the custom interactive map of the tram 28 route.
 I marked each stop on the route and added all interesting attractions you can find near every stop.

-This will help you decide where to get off to start exploring and visit as many attractions as you can fit in one day in Lisbon.
+This will help you decide where to get off to start exploring and visit as many attractions as you can fit in one day in Lisbon, if your time visiting is limited.

-Tram 28 route goes THROUGH Estrela, Alfama, Graca and other neighborhoods
+Tram 28 route goes thru Estrela, Alfama, Graca and other neighborhoods

 You will start your tram ride in Prazeres and then go to Estrela, Bairro Alto, Baixa, Chiado, Alfama, Baixa, and Graca neighborhoods, ending in bustling Martim Moniz square.